-Neighborhood Profile and Priorities: Denver Heights, Exhibit 2
+Neighborhood Profile and Priorities: Denver Heights

-Special Thanks to every Denver Heights Area resident and stakeholder who spent time and energy speaking with Planning Department staff throughout the Eastside Community Area planning process and to the numerous area residents and stakeholders who contributed to this document by meeting with the Planning Department.
+Special thanks to every Denver Heights Area resident and stakeholder who spent time and energy speaking with Planning Department staff throughout the Eastside Community Area planning process and to the residents and stakeholders who contributed to this document by meeting with the Planning Department.

 Denver Heights encompasses most of the southern half of the Eastside Community Area.
-Portions of the neighborhood located west of Cherry Street were included in the Downtown Area Regional Center Plan, and that plan includes a "Neighborhood Profile and Priorities" for that area.
-Some of the original subdivisions in present day Denver Heights included South Heights, Aberdeen Place, Booker Place, Knob Hill, Dilworth Green, Rosedale, Grandview East, and Spring View.
-The neighborhood includes St. Philips' College, several of the Historic Eastside Cemeteries, and Pittman-Sullivan Park.
+Portions of the neighborhood located west of Cherry were included in the Downtown Area Regional Center Plan, and that plan includes a "Neighborhood Profile and Priorities" for that area, which is comprised mainly of industrial, institutional, service, and single-family residential uses.
+Some of the original subdivisions in present day Denver Heights included South Heights, Aberdeen Place, Booker Place, Knob Hill, Dilworth and Green Terrace, Rosedale, Grandview East, and Springview.
+The neighborhood includes St. Philip's College, several of the Historic Eastside Cemeteries, and Pittman-Sullivan Park.

-The neighborhood includes the Knob Hill Historic District and about fifty historic landmarks.
+The neighborhood includes the Knob Hill Historic District and about 50 historic landmarks.
 Denver Heights was developed and has been redeveloped over a long period of time, beginning with industrial railroad-oriented development in the late 1800s, and some of the initial residential plats dating from the 1890s to the 1910s.
-Some areas such as Knob Hill that were originally platted over 100 years ago developed and filled in over the course of over 30 years.
+Some areas such as Knob Hill that were originally platted over 100 years ago developed and filled in over the course of 30 years.
 Accordingly, a variety of architectural styles and cultural or historical themes are represented across Denver Heights, such as civil rights organizing, African American homeownership, and streetcar suburban development.